juanArias8/JavaRMI/README.md

 ### Execution steps
 * Clone the repository
 * Address the ./JavaRMI/src
-* Open the terminal in said folder
+* Open the terminal in ./JavaRMI/src folder
 * Compile the .java files in the following order:
 * * javac RemoteVolumeAndArea.java
 * * javac VolumeAndArea.java